Hours | Cost | About | Events | Directions | History | Permits & Rentals | Beat Cave | School Groups | Contact

 About the Audubon Center at the Boathouse

 The Audubon Center is the result of a trailblazing partnership between the Prospect Park Alliance and Audubon New York.
-The first urban-area Audubon Center in the nation, it is a place of active discovery with hands-on exhibits and innovative programming for children and adults.
-Exhibits allow visitors to explore the world of nature through interactive technology, using the Park’s diverse natural habitat as a venue for learning and fun.
+As the first urban-area Audubon Center in the nation, it is a place of active discovery with hands-on exhibits and innovative programming for children and adults.
+Exhibits and activities introduce visitors to the Park’s diverse natural habitats.

-The Boathouse is the focal point for one of the most dramatic landscapes in the Park, with a lavish green canopy enclosing waterfalls, serpentine paths, and carved bridges.
+The Boathouse is the focal point of one of the most dramatic landscapes in the Park, which also features a lavish green canopy enclosing waterfalls, serpentine paths, and carved bridges.
 The design of this 1905 Beaux Arts structure was inspired by the architecture of a 16th century Venetian library, complete with elegant arches, decorative tiles, and classical balcony.
-Read why it's been called "...one of the ten best buildings in Brooklyn."
+Read why it's been called "one of the ten best buildings in Brooklyn."

 In the early 20th century, boating along the serene surface of the Lullwater was a favorite pastime of Park visitors, and the Boathouse added to the natural beauty of the Park’s watercourse.
 After undergoing years of much-needed restoration, it reopened in spring 2002 as host to the Prospect Park Audubon Center.
 The Camperdown Elm, made famous by poet Marianne Moore, is also located next to the Boathouse.